Nizam-e-Mustafa

-The Tehreek Nizam-e-Mustafa or the Nizam-e-Mustafa (تحریک نظام مصطفی) was a populist, Islamist movement and a slogan which was started in Pakistan by the Jamat-e-Islami and the Pakistan National Alliance (PNA) in 1977, to overthrow the secular and socialist government of Zulfiqar Ali Bhutto and establish an Islamic system in Pakistan, inspired from the Sharia, the PNA, which had started this movement believed that the 1977 Elections of Pakistan had been rigged by Bhutto, and therefore, lacked any legitimacy.
+The Nizam-e-Mustafa (تحریک نظام مصطفی) was a populist, Islamist movement and a slogan which was started in Pakistan by the Jamat-e-Islami and the Pakistan National Alliance (PNA) in 1977, to overthrow the secular and socialist government of Zulfiqar Ali Bhutto and establish an Islamic system in Pakistan, inspired from the Sharia, the PNA, which had started this movement believed that the 1977 Elections of Pakistan had been rigged by Bhutto, and therefore, lacked any legitimacy.
+The movement took placed from March 7 to July 5, spanning roughly 120 days.

 History

 The movement was started by an alliance of nine parties which also formed the Pakistan National Alliance.
 The supporters of this movement carried out large protests across the country, demanding that Bhutto step down, after which law enforcement agencies opened fire on the protestors, and Section 144 was declared across Pakistan, which allowed the state to ban the people from carrying much of their outdoor activities.

 The political instability in Pakistan was followed by the 1977 Pakistani military coup by the Chief of Army Staff, Muhammad Zia-ul-Haq in 1977, as Zia-ul-Haq made calls for a political retribution, and announced the introduction of Islamisation reforms, the Nizam-e-Mustafa Movement soon lost its significance.

 The movement ceased to exist after the PNA was dissolved in 1978 when the allied parties started to diverge on their agenda.